 Do They Do an Internal Ultrasound at 20 Weeks?

 Usually, the internal ultrasound is performed only once or twice during the whole pregnancy.
 It primarily involves confirming the pregnancy at an early stage.
-However, in rare cases, your gynecologist may request a transvaginal ultrasound more than once or twice.
+However, in rare cases, your gynecologist may request a TV ultrasound more than once or twice.

 The doctor will also examine the placement of the placenta, check your cervix, evaluate the risk of preterm birth, and identify the causes of any pelvic pain and bleeding.